deepinx/deepinx.github.io/index.md

 <img class="profile-picture" src="me.jpg">

-Our goal is to find solution to real world problem using computer vision techniques.
+Our goal is to find solution to real world problem using computer vision and signal processing techniques.
 We are developing fundamental algorithms and practical techniques for computer based inteligent systems including perception, localization, mapping, decision and planning, control, etc.

 ## Research Interest